IOnurI/Compiler-Designing/README.md

 # Compiler-Designing

-This is a custom compiler that accepts the reverse syntax than its used to be
+This is a custom compiler that accepts the reverse syntax than its used to be. <br />
+Used flex for lexical analysing and bison for parser. <br />

 Run instructions: <br />
 1- Move required files to desktop <br />